WMD-group/WMD-group.github.io/index.markdown

 # Open Positions

-* We will have several PhD positions open for admission in October 2024 in the area of materials informatics for renewable energy applications, involving aspects of computational chemistry, physics and machine learning.
-Please [e-mail](mailto:a.walsh[at]imperial.ac.uk) with your CV for further details.
+* We will have a postdoctoral position opening in September 2024 in the area of materials informatics for renewable energy applications, involving aspects of computational chemistry, physics and machine learning.
+The advertisement will open soon.
+Please [e-mail](mailto:a.walsh[at]imperial.ac.uk) for further details.

 # Research Themes